 as [as if] being alive from the dead,

 “As” means “as if.”
 Christians are to operate like people raised with Christ.
 We are to know our status with God; we have “newness of life” in Christ.
 Our conduct derives from our identity with Christ.
-We need to identity with an event already past.
+We need to identify with an event already past.

 and your members as instruments of righteousness to God.